TV Pop Diaries

 The first show I can attribute an actual date is this...

-Grampian Joe and The Music - 26th July 1963
+Grampian Joe and The Music - Friday 26th July 1963

 (probably) Searchin'

 Their first 45 (Ain't That) Just Like Me failed because it just wasn't very good.
 However, hiding on the B side was The Hollies' greatest weapon.
 They could play and sing alright, but they could write their own songs.
 Everyone was doing it then, but many lacked the confidence to suggest that their own song should be the A side.
 So there it was, 'Hey What's Wrong With Me' written by Nash - Clarke, stuck on the B side.
 Just Like Me attracted no attention from any TV producer, so it was on to the next single, and another cover.
-Leiber and Stoller's Searchin' was a familiar song to all the working bands, so why they thought it would have been a good choice for their second single is anyone's guess, but it was more likely down to their recording manager Ron Richards.
+Leiber and Stoller's Searchin' was a familiar song to all the working bands, so why they thought it would have been a good choice for their second single is anyone's guess, it was more likely down to their recording manager Ron Richards.
 But again, flip it over.
 Whole World Over, another Nash - Clarke song, was so much better.
 The intended B side When I'm Not There was also written by a Hollie, Tony Hicks.
 When Searchin' was played on Juke Box Jury 17th August 1963, the day after its release, juror Pat Boone suggested the audience buy the original.
 Anyway, back to Aberdeen.
 Joe and The Music was a thirteen week series beginning the weekend of 6th and 7th July 1963 centred around folk singer Joe Gordon, who had been recording Scottish folk music for HMV since the late fifties.
 Among the many pop guests intended for the series were The Beatles.
 He didn't get the Fabs, but no complaints, he got The Hollies instead.

 Engelbert Humperdinck